missionpinball/mpf-docs/game_logic/shots/index.rst

 "unlit" state, but then once all three shots are advanced to the "complete" state, you could add 100,000 points and start another mode.

-Shots are also are integrated into MPF's modes system, so you can configure a shot to do different things in different modes.
+Shots are also integrated into MPF's modes system, so you can configure a shot to do different things in different modes.

 For example, a ramp shot might do nothing more than score 1,000 points in your base